filamentphp/filament/packages/admin/docs/09-upgrade-guide.md

 ### Published configuration updates

-If you've published the v1.x `filament.php` configuration file, you should republish it.
-Run the following command **after you have upgraded Filament via Composer**:
+If you've published the v1.x `filament.php` configuration file, you should republish it:

 ```bash
 php artisan vendor:publish --tag=filament-config --force